Applied Computer Science (M.Sc.)

 Applied Informatics - A degree programme with a bright future!

-The Master programme in Applied Informatics is a continuation programme and suitable for those with a Bachelor’s degree in Informatics or a closely related subject.
+The Master programme in Applied Computer Science is a continuation programme and suitable for those with a Bachelor’s degree in Informatics or a closely related subject.
 The Master programme in Applied Informatics offers three specialisations.

 - Autonomous systems

 Networked information technology is permeating into all corners of our life.
 Like autonomous vehicles, autonomous systems need sensor systems and large amounts of data; Systems attached to networks however must have a secure design, the masses of data which accumulate have to be analysed.
 The system developers and software architects we train need comprehensive specialist knowledge and additional skills.
 They obtain these in the Master programme in Applied Computer Science.